ywanyi/devdocs/extension-dev-guide/package/package_module.md

 {: .bs-callout .bs-callout-info }
 Third party repositories are supported.

 ### Hosting on GitHub and Packagist {#hosting}

-Prerequisite: git must be set up on your machine.
+Prerequisite: Git must be set up on your machine.

-1. Navigate to your component directory, with the `composer.json` file in the root, and make it a new git repository.
+1. Navigate to your component directory, with the `composer.json` file in the root, and make it a new Git repository.
 See the [GitHub documentation](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/) for details.
 2. When you have committed and pushed your component to your GitHub repository, you can either:
   * Use [Composer to refer to it directly](https://getcomposer.org/doc/05-repositories.md#vcs), or
   * Use the following steps to refer to the package through Packagist.
     1. Register an account at [packagist.org](https://packagist.org/).
     2. Click the Submit Package button and paste your GitHub repository link.
 Packagist automatically gathers the information from the component's `composer.json` file and link it to the GitHub repository, allowing you to reference the package as `vendor/module` without any additional repository information, because this is required solely using GitHub.

 ### Hosting on a private repository {#private_repos}

 {: .bs-callout .bs-callout-info }
 If you use the Setup Wizard, you must use the Magento Marketplace repository.
 A private repository can be used for development or private code but installation must be done with a command line interface (you can install a package that specifies a private repository only with a command line installation).